-Many Big Ten schools are in insulated college towns that are removed from urban environments and all they have to offer.
-I remember driving to Penn State and there didn’t seem to be any sign of civilization for 2 hours in any direction.
+Many Big Ten schools are in college towns that are somewhat removed from urban environments and all they have to offer.
+I remember driving to Penn State and there didn't seem to be any sign of civilization for two hours in any direction.
 Similarly, when I got off the plane in Champaign, IL for my recruiting trip to the University of Illinois, I saw corn fields and realized I was very far from LA.

 All of the Big Ten schools are in areas with relatively harsh winters.
 While the weather shouldn't be the most important factor for you in choosing a college, some students enjoy attending a college in a temperate climate with year-round sunshine and 70 degree temperatures in the winter.
 If you're from Florida or California, you'll probably have to get some actual winter clothing before attending a Big Ten school.

 How To Decide if You Should Attend a Big Ten School

 If you're trying to decide whether or not to attend a Big Ten school, go through the same process you should go through when deciding which colleges to apply to and which one to attend.
 Decide the factors that are important to you in a college.
 Think about the location, selectivity, size, and the majors offered at the school, and determine how much each factor matters to you.

 Look at the school's website, and use guidebooks, college finders, search websites, and ranking lists to help you in the college selection process.
 If possible, consult with teachers, parents, counselors, current students, and alumni.
 If finances are a big concern for you, wait until you receive your financial aid packages from the schools that accept you to determine what your out-of-pocket expenses will be for each school.